 At the same time, we develop innovative phenotypic assays to identify and optimize small molecules that inhibit the epigenetic writers, readers and erasers.
 Such compounds will be used as chemical probes to study the function of these proteins, and could also for a starting point for further development of new anti-cancer drugs.

 Epigenetic modifications play important roles in cell type specification, and small molecule inhibitors of several chromatin modifying enzymes have been shown to increase the efficiency of cellular reprogramming.
 We hypothesize that targeting chromatin can contribute to the formation of therapeutically relevant cell types for regenerative medicine by promoting cellular transdifferentiation.

-We use functional genomics and chemical biology probes, which modulate the activities of chromatin modifying enzymes, to understand epigenetic plasticity in the pancreas.
+We focus on the endocrine pancreas, where several developmentally closely related cell types from the insets of Langerhans.
+We use functional genomics and chemical biology probes to understand epigenetic plasticity between these cell types.
 Our goal is to convert other cell types to insulin-producing pancreatic beta-like cells, which could be used to develop an alternative approach for treating diabetes.

-Kubicek, S et al. Chromatin-targeting small molecules cause class-specific transcriptional changes in pancreatic endocrine cells.
-Proc Natl Acad Sci U S A 2012; 109:5364-9. (abstract)
+Kubicek, S. et al. Chromatin-targeting small molecules cause class-specific transcriptional changes in pancreatic endocrine cells.
+Proc Natl Acad Sci U S A 109, 5364-5369 (2012). (abstract)

 Fomina-Yadlin, D. et al. Small-molecule inducers of insulin expression in pancreatic alpha-cells.
 Proc Natl Acad Sci U S A 107, 15099-15104 (2010). (abstract)